 - Part-Time Work: Many international students in Canada work part-time to supplement their income and manage costs.
 Ensure that you understand the work regulations for international students in Canada before starting that part-time job, and consider only opportunities that don't affect your studies negatively.

-- Student Discounts: You can take advantage of the student discounts that are available at various restaurants, stores, and entertainment venues to save money.
+- Student Discounts: You can use the student discounts available at various restaurants, stores, and entertainment venues to save money.

-- Cook at Home: As mentioned earlier as well, preparing your meals at home is often more affordable than dining out and allows you to explore Canadian cuisine while staying within your budget.
+- Cook at Home: As mentioned earlier, preparing your meals at home is often more affordable than dining out and allows you to explore Canadian cuisine while staying within your budget.

-- Use Public Libraries: Instead of purchasing all the books, you can borrow some of them from university libraries or public libraries to save on textbook costs.
+- Use Public Libraries: Instead of purchasing all the books, you can borrow some from universities or public libraries to save on textbook costs.

-- Seek Financial Advice: Many universities often have financial advisors who can provide guidance on managing living expenses and financial planning while studying in Canada.
+- Seek Financial Advice: Many universities often have financial advisors who can guide managing living expenses and financial planning while studying in Canada.

 Cost of Living in Canada FAQ